 For related articles, check out 15 Cleansing Vegan Recipes to Detox Your System.
 Or read about more Natural Plant-Based Foods to Boost Your Immune System!
 You could also increase your knowledge on how to Strengthen Your Immune System with These Raw Foods.

-In addition, don’t forget to download the Food Monster App, which is available for Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based, allergy-friendly, and immune-boosting recipes, and subscribers gain access to new recipes every day.
+In addition, don’t forget to download the Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly, and immune-boosting recipes, and subscribers gain access to new recipes every day.
 Check it out–your taste buds and immune system will thank you!

 For more Vegan Food, Health, Recipe, Animal, and Life content published daily, don’t forget to subscribe to the One Green Planet Newsletter!

 Being publicly-funded gives us a greater chance to continue providing you with high quality content.
 Please support us!